DOI-ONRR/doi-extractives-data/research/sprint-mightymoose-b/sprint-mightymoose_results-b.md

 - _Right off the bat, I can’t tell if this is a government site or a corporate site.
 I’m very suspicious of corporate sites._

 - _My first impression is that this is an industry site....So, now that I’ve looked further down, maybe this [site] is from someone who doesn’t like the oil and gas industry?
-Maybe its not a government site.Like, The United states extractive industries transparency initiative, ha, is a lot to swallow.
+Maybe its not a government site.
+Like, The United States Extractive Industries Transparency Initiative, ha, is a lot to swallow.
 But...wait [reads words under it] the words here describe what’s going on pretty well.
 But the agency name makes no sense to me.
-Sounds like it’s a bill in congress._
+Sounds like it’s a bill in Congress._

 We will continue to test this as we add more content to the site.
 Also, we're going to test adding an in-context link in the intro to the 'About USEITI' part of the site, and adding an 'About USEITI' to the global navigation.

 ### What problems were most severe?

 The biggest problem is the confusion over what people will get when they click on 'How it works'.
-We have solved the mix-up between that content and 'Explore Data' that we had previously, but now there's confusion between 'How it works' and 'About USEITI' information.
+We have solved the mix-up between that content and the content in 'Explore Data' that we had previously, but now there's confusion between 'How it works' and 'About USEITI' information.

 Potential solutions are linked to the continued skepticism about the overall site purpose.
 The most important thing to test next is methods to provide more obvious links to the USEITI process.
 We are considering an in-text link in the intro block and an additional global navigation item called 'About USEITI' or 'About the initiative'.

-As for the confusion about what to do on the site in general, we will re-test this on a more fully-formed site.

 As with our previous tests, 'Local Impact' and 'Downloads,' while unclear in certain ways, are less risky to leave as-is for now because their problems so not indicate essential issues for site architecture.
 As the content of the site fills out, we will revisit those terms and test on a more full-formed site.